cdktf/cdktf-provider-googlebeta/docs/googleProject.java.md

 Changing this forces a new project to be created.
 Only one of org_id or folder_id may be specified.
 If the org_id is specified then the project is created at the top level.
 Changing this forces the project to be migrated to the newly specified organization.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.43.1/docs/resources/google_project#org_id GoogleProject#org_id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.1.0/docs/resources/google_project#org_id GoogleProject#org_id}

----

-##### `skipDelete`<sup>Optional</sup> <a name="skipDelete" id="@cdktf/provider-google-beta.googleProject.GoogleProject.Initializer.parameter.skipDelete"></a>

-- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

-If true, the Terraform resource can be deleted without deleting the Project via the Google API.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.43.1/docs/resources/google_project#skip_delete GoogleProject#skip_delete}

 ---